ELLEN'S KITCHEN

 Before serving, tuck in sprig of crisp fresh parsley or watercress in each end.

 Have equal slices of white and whole wheat bread.
 Cut with round or fancy cookie cutter.
-Spread bottom piece with butter, then with your favorite spread.
+Leave the bottom piece whole and spread bottom piece with butter, then with your favorite spread.
 Before covering, cut center of tops with small fancy cookie cutter.
 Place white bread center into whole wheat slice and visa versa.

 General Hints for All Tea Sandwiches

-The crusts should be cut off the bread before serving with a sharp serrated knife.
+Remember, the crusts should be cut off the bread with a sharp serrated knife before serving.

-If you're making the sandwiches in advance, chill the whole sandwiches on a tray lined with damp paper towels before cutting into serving pieces.
-Cover them with more damp towels, and wrap with plastic.
+If you're making the sandwiches in advance, chill the whole sandwiches on a tray lined with damp paper towels and a clean dish towel before cutting into serving pieces.
+Cover them with a second towel and more damp towels, and wrap with plastic.
 When ready to serve, trim and cut the sandwiches, then garnish them.
 They will be easier to cut neatly when chilled.

 If the sandwiches are made in advance, keep them fresh by covering with a sheet of wax paper and then lay a damp kitchen towel over that.
 Or keep them fresh by placing them in jelly roll pans and placing damp toweling, either paper or cloth, over them (being sure they are very well rung out) and then covering the whole thing in Saran wrap or foil.
 This prevents the bread from drying out and works best with sandwiches with filling between two slices of bread, or rolled sandwiches, allowing these to be made a day ahead and refrigerated. |